Anurag0111/RandromRedditMemes/README.md

-An android app developed in Kotlin that's lets you share random memes from Reddit. :)
+An android app developed in Kotlin that let's you share random memes from Reddit. :)